fengwang/meta-structure/README.md

 auto constexpr two = read_struct<"two">( s );
 ```

-This reads out the value stored in field 'two', and returns this value.
+This reads out the value stored in field 'two', and returns the result.

 ### Update a field in the meta-structure: